The Powerful Link Between Music and Memory: What the Science Shows

 - Choose brain-beneficial foods that promote good mental health.

-- Maintain your sleep routine and keep the same cycle you are used to.
+- Maintain your sleep routine and cycle.

 As you progress around the fairways, remember to hydrate every 20 minutes.
 Avoid drinking alcohol or caffeinated beverages, which can lead to dehydration and impair your ability to drive, swing, and chip effectively on the golf course.